 Organization of the paper.
-In Section 2, we introduce the logic HS and define the interval model checking problem on a single path/history.
+The rest of the paper is organized as follows.
+In the next section, we introduce the logic HS and define the finite interval model checking problem.
 Then, in Section 3, we illustrate a range of possible applications of temporal dataset evaluation.
-Finally, in Section 4, we prove that the interval model checking problem on a single path/history is in PTIME.
+Finally, in Section 4, we prove that the finite interval model checking problem is in PTIME.
 Conclusions provide an assessment of the work done and outline future research directions.